 Urine Protein and Urine Protein to Creatinine Ratio

-A single urine sample collected at any time (random) or 24-hour urine sample; occasionally, a split 24-hour sample, with the night collection (11pm to 7am) separated from the day collection (7am to 11pm).
-Often, a blood sample may also be taken to measure your creatinine and serum protein levels, especially when a 24-hour urine has been ordered.
+A single urine sample is collected in a clean container at any time (random/spot).
+For a 24-hour urine collection, the collection process generally begins first thing in the morning by discarding the first morning void and then collecting all of the urine for the remaining 24-hour period.
+The sample must be refrigerated during this period.
+There should be no preservatives in the container.
+Occasionally, a split 24-hour sample, with the night collection (11 pm to 7 am) separated from the day collection (7 am to 11 pm), may be used.
+Often, a blood sample may also be taken to measure your creatinine and serum protein levels, especially when 24-hour urine has been ordered.

 Urine protein tests detect and/or measure protein being released into the urine.
 Normal urine protein elimination is less than 150 mg/day and less than 30 mg of albumin/day.
 Elevated levels may be seen temporarily with conditions such as infections, stress, pregnancy, diet, cold exposure, or heavy exercise.
 Persistent protein in the urine suggests possible kidney damage or some other condition that requires additional testing to determine the cause.